lpowell/Vynae/README.md

     Vynae -hash -NoPath -AlertOnly

 This will hash all active processes, only showing alerts and supressing the 'No file path' alerts

+    Vynae -NetSupress -TimeActive 6 -Date '6/2'

+ This will display processes that have been active for 6 hours on June 2nd

+    Vynae -NetOnly -Name chrome -Colorblind

+This will display chrome processes with network connections with more colorblind-friendly colors (Magenta and Cyan)

 # History
 This project started as an offshoot of a small script written for CCDC wherein I needed to quickly identify key information about a specific process without access to Process Explorer.
 I've developed it further in my spare time, and plan on adding additional features over time.
 Ideally, it will be a light-weight CLI tool for quickly accessing process information.